Llamero/30mm_cage_plate_LED_MCPCB/README.md

 Each board can drive up to four individual LEDs, and includes a thermistor for temperature monitoring.
 The the LED current is regulated by an ![AL8843](https://www.diodes.com/part/view/AL8843), allowing LEDs to be driven with up to three amps of current.
 The ![AL8843](https://www.diodes.com/part/view/AL8843) also allows for both PWM control as well as analog current control down to 10% of the current limit (see below for setting max current limit).

-Four n-channel mosfets on the board create a 1x4 multiplexer that allows individual LEDs to be toggled on by applying 18V to the corresponding LED channel.
-Each gate has a 4.7 kOhm pulldown resistor so that each channel defaults to being off if no voltage is connected.
+Four p-channel mosfets on the board create a 1x4 multiplexer that allows individual LEDs to be toggled on by pulling the corresponding LED channel's gate to ground.
+Each gate has a 4.7 kOhm pullup resistor so that each channel defaults to being off if not connected.

 To turn the LEDs off more rapidly, there is also a 38V TVS diode that can be used to dump the residual energy stored in the inductor simply by pulling all four multiplexer channels low.